-o The tenant has violated the terms of the lease agreement by damaging the

-- property and disturbing other tenants.
+- The tenant has violated the terms of the lease agreement by damaging the property and disturbing other tenants.
 The plaintiff has served a 30-day notice to correct or vacate, the notice has expired, and the tenant has not corrected the violations.
-There is no allegation of nonpayment of rent in the notice to correct or vacate. - The plaintiff served the tenant with a 90-day notice to vacate for personal use and occupancy. - O A person is in the home who is not a tenant and who refuses to leave. - The tenant is maintaining a drug haven in the property. - o The tenant's conduct poses a significant, immediate danger to the health or safety of the landlord, landlord's employees, or other tenants at the property. - 3.
+There is no allegation of nonpayment of rent in the notice to correct or vacate. - The plaintiff served the tenant with a 90-day notice to vacate for personal use and occupancy. - A person is in the home who is not a tenant and who refuses to leave. - The tenant is maintaining a drug haven in the property. - 3.
 Form 1C: Nonpayment of Rent and Other Grounds for Eviction Residential Property must be used if the complaint for possession includes a claim for nonpayment of rent and an allegation that the defendant violated an obligation of the tenancy.